Anxiety Chest Pain: How To Manage Without Losing Your Mind

 Your mind and body are intricately connected.
 Your anxiety has a profound effect on the way your body functions.
 The truth is that anxiety has a vital role in human survival.
 It sends signals to your body that it’s time to prepare to ward off a threat.

 The physical reaction of your body to anxiety is called the “stress response,” which usually takes the form of a fight-or-flight mechanism.
 In other words, if your mind perceives an imminent danger, your body prepares to either fight back or run away.
 One of the many ways that your body accomplishes this goal is through muscle tension.
-Your muscles instinctively tense up as a way to protect them from damage if you are in physical danger.
 The tension also serves to hold you at the ready for increased exertion by fighting back or running away.

 Another common result of the fight-or-flight response is that your digestion slows.
 If this is more or less constant, it can lead to stomach pain.
 Ongoing problems with digestion can also affect your chest, as they’re likely to result in heartburn and acid reflux.